FrancescoXX/free-Web3-resources/README.md

 - [Tron](https://tron.network/) TRON is a decentralized, blockchain-based operating system with smart contract functionality and proof-of-stake consensus.
 - [XinFin](https://xinfin.org/) Enterprise Ready Hybrid Blockchain For Global Trade and Finance.
 - [ZkSync](https://zksync.io/) zkSync is a ZK rollup solving Ethereum scalability with zero security compromises.
+- [Zilliqa](https://www.zilliqa.com/) Zilliqa is an ERC-20 blockchain with a focus on high transaction throughput.
+Currently, the Zilliqa blockchain can handle 2,828 transactions per second.

 ## 🎭 Identity

+- [AlphaWallet](https://alphawallet.com/) AlphaWallet is the only self-custodial wallet, that’s 100% open source.
 - [MetaMask](https://metamask.io) MetaMask is a software cryptocurrency wallet used to interact with the Ethereum blockchain.
 - [Phantom](https://phantom.app/) Phantom makes it safe & easy for you to store, buy, send, receive, swap tokens and collect NFTs on the Solana blockchain.
 - [WalletConnect](https://walletconnect.com/) WalletConnect is the web3 standard to connect blockchain wallets to dapps.